dalesgit/dalesgit.github.io/relg101/101-week9b.md

 ## Shabbat

 The Sabbath (or Shabbat, as it is called in Hebrew) is one of the best known and least understood of all Jewish observances.
 People who do not observe Shabbat think of it as a day filled with stifling restrictions, or as a day of prayer like the Christian Sabbath.
-But to those who observe Shabbat, it is a precious gift from G-d, a day of great joy eagerly awaited throughout the week, a time when we can set aside all of our weekday concerns and devote ourselves to higher pursuits.
+But to those who observe **Shabbat**, it is a precious gift from G-d, a day of great joy eagerly awaited throughout the week, a time when we can set aside all of our weekday concerns and devote ourselves to higher pursuits.

 Note: